xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 Notes:
 - the NC57-MOD-RP2-E is specific to the NCS57C3 and can't be used in the modular chassis (or vice versa), it's a totally different form factor
 - we don't have plans to implement ISSU on this system.
 The RP doesn't contain the forwarding device, so at best we should be able to speed up the reload process but not reach true ISSU capabilities.
+- with this dual RP architecture, the system is rated for a 5x9 availability (99.999%) at 30C.

 ### Power supply